realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; AP Mode: WiFi password

-By default, and if this field is empty, the TCD's own WiFi network ("AP-mode") will not be password protected.
+By default, and if this field is empty, the TCD's own WiFi network ("AP-mode") will be unprotected.
 If you want to protect your TCD access point, enter your password here.
 It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

+If you forget this password and are thereby locked out of your TCD, power-down, hold the ENTER key, power-up and wait until the white LED flashes, then release the ENTER key.
+The TCD will boot and start the access point temporarily without a password.
+Then connect to the TCD's AP with your computer or handheld, enter the Config Portal ( http:://192.168.4.1 ) and either look up or change your AP WiFi password.
+Note that this ENTER-key-procedure is not persistent: When you reboot or re-power the TCD, the AP will be password protected again.

 ##### &#9654; WiFi connection attempts